Skip to main content

 Thomas Pynchon's probable last novel drops October 7th, he's 88 for goodness sakes, and I've been trying to force myself to finish Gravity's Rainbow.
 I'm in the 500's of a 760 page novel for the longest times as I join 3 books clubs, and don't really follow through with most of the book.
 It's October now and there's not much time before the book comes out.

-I'm on page 505 on October 1st and I've got to read 43 pages a day, which sounds easy, but not with Pynchon when you're looking up everything.
+I'm on page 505 of Gravity's Rainbow on October 1st and I've got to read 43 pages a day, which sounds easy, but not with Pynchon when you're looking up everything.
 I've posted a lot about looking things up, but I can't do that down the home stretch.
 I can't write about what an ax bell is, a new discovery of something in the world I didn't know existed.
 That's what I like about Pynchon, he's always teaching me things.
 I will update this post as I get the book and read it.

 There are just too many amazing quotations (p.
 509 GR):